 Yet despite these workplace protections, a recent article observes that the percentage of professional women in the workplace is declining, after years of increasing.
 That trend is puzzling, considering that women earn more higher education degrees than men, constituting approximately 59 percent of total degree recipients.

 A report by the White House Council of Economic Advisors suggests that paid leave might help stop the decline.
 The report indicates that around 59 percent of American workers are offered paid maternity leave by their employers.
 Some employers, like Google, have independently implemented such policies.
 Maternity-related attrition decreased by about 50 percent at Google after the company increased paid maternity leave from three to five months.

 As federal and state lawmakers continue to examine existing medical and health leave policies, it will be important for employers and employees alike to stay current in the latest developments.
 Even under existing FMLA requirements, employment disputes can arise when an employee fails to observe the law's strict procedural requirements for eligibility.
 A consultation with SFMS may help avoid missteps.

 If you have any questions regarding this subject or this posting, please contact James E. Miller (email@example.com) or Michael Ols (firstname.lastname@example.org).
 We can also be reached toll-free at (866) 540-5505.

-SFMS is a law firm with offices in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Wisconsin.
+SFMS is a law firm with offices in California, Connecticut, Florida, New Jersey, New York and Pennsylvania.
 SFMS also maintains Howard Brown (Of Counsel) is an active member of Integrated Advisory Group (www.iaginternational.org), which provides us with the ability to provide our clients with access to excellent legal and accounting resources throughout the globe.
 For more information about our firm, please visit us at www.sfmslaw.com.

 Keywords: FMLA, employment law, Family and Medical Leave Act, unpaid leave, reasonable accommodations